 In providing the most general account of linguistic structure, the transformational approach to linguistic inquiry yields new insights into human intellectual capacity, namely, those innate properties of the human mind which allow for the acquisition and use of language.
-In pursuing this capacity through the linguistic mechanisms which underlie competence in language, the student is involving himself in a study which has had intrinsic intellectual appeal for centuries, the study of those abilities which make human beings human.

-At first this may have a plausible ring, perhaps because it insists on the word "human," but it is a specious argument, I'm afraid - one that I'll have to take issue with.
-The mere fact that it is of a human subject does not make a description a humanity, especially if that description derives from mathematical and symbolic logic.
+In pursuing this capacity through the linguistic mechanisms which underlie competence in language, the student is involving himself in a study which has had intrinsic intellectual appeal for centuries, the study of those abilities which make human beings human.19 that it is of a human subject does not make a description a humanity, especially if that description derives from mathematical and symbolic logic.
 The mode and abstraction level of the description are critical.
 Transformational grammarians are committed to describing linguistic competence - that is, the ideal capacity that some generalized speaker of a language seems by inference to possess.
-To use their distinction, competence is quite different from performance, which includes all the actualities and accidents of real situations --- speaker-temperament, audience influence, ongoing circumstances, etc., which accompany any authentic instance of speech.
+To use their distinction, competence is quite different from performance, which includes all the actualities and accidents of real situations - speaker-temperament. audience influence, ongoing circumstances, etc., which accompany any authentic instance of speech.
 In short, all those palpable, particular, familiar, human qualities are missing (no fault for research perhaps, but a serious fault for school learning).
 What makes history, literature, conventional philosophy, and a lot of material in the behavioral sciences humanistic is that either they treat particular instances of things relatable to one's own behavior and observation (this relating being already a considerable feat of abstraction), or else they generalize directly from such instances.
 If someone were to describe lovemaking by charting relations of heartbeat, electrical potential, skin temperature, and brain waves (possibly a very useful description for some purposes) I would not therefore classify this description as humanistic, however dear the activity may be to human practitioners.